Delaware Registered Agent Service

 Delaware’s certificate of incorporation asks that I list the registered office.
 What is that?

-The registered office is the physical address of the Delaware registered agent where official mail and services of process will be sent.
+The registered office is the physical address of the registered agent where official mail and services of process will be sent.
 This is also the address that will be listed as the business’ contact on the DE Division of Corporation’s public records.

 Are there any business entities in Delaware that aren’t required have a registered agent?

-Sole proprietorships are the only business types that aren’t required to have a Delaware registered agent because they aren’t officially formed with the Division of Corporations.
+Sole proprietorships are the only business types that aren’t required to have a registered agent in Delaware because they aren’t officially formed with the Division of Corporations.
 But sole proprietorships also don’t provide business owners any of the limited liability or potential tax benefits that come with an official business entity.

 Should I hire a registered agent before forming my corporation or LLC?

 Yes.
 You will be unable to form your corporation or LLC with the state if you don’t have a Delaware registered agent.
 Although some people feel perplexed when they hire a registered agent before forming their business, as the registered agent will ask for their business’ name, you need not worry.
-If after hiring your Delaware registered agent you find that your proposed business name isn’t available, you can simply let your agent know, and they will make the appropriate changes to your account.
+If after hiring your registered agent you find that your proposed business name isn’t available, you can simply let your agent know, and they will make the appropriate changes to your account.

 Sometimes I see the name registered agent, resident agent, or statutory agent.
 Is there a difference?